+Class 2 bike lanes with shoulder enhancement recommended.
+Bicycling demand north of Aerie Crag diminishes.
 Interior (lakeside) alignment recommended.
-South of lake, path could meander with access to river.
+South - of lake, path could meander with access to river.
 Walls or realignment needed where adjacent to river.
+Enhanced crossing required to allow bicyclists to transition from class 2 bike lanes to class 1 path.

-Grant Lake Marina To I-395 (North) Project Length: 4.75 Miles
+Grant Lake Marina To US-395 (North) Project Length: 4.75 Miles

-Segment 10 is 4.75 miles long and it extends from the Grant Lake Marina to the I-395 junction.
+Segment 10 is 4.75 miles long and it extends from the Grant Lake Marina to the US-395 junction.
 The average traffic volumes hover around 500 vehicles per day, the posted speed limit is 55 mph, and there are zero vehicular collisions recorded in this segment.
 The overall demand for active transportation in this segment is low.
 Avid cyclists travel along this area and most visitors of the Grant Lake Marina drive to this destination for camping, hiking, RV park, boating, and fishing activities.

 Active transportation recommendations include regulatory and wayfinding signage and class 2 bike lanes.
-Enhancing the shoulders on both sides of the roadway can create the recommended bike lanes that avid cyclists can use for their recreation purposes.
+Shoulder enhancements such as striping and rumble strip maintenance on both sides of the roadway will also improve bicycling comfort.